booyaa/booyaa.github.io/blog/2019-0027-aws-devops-pro-certification-high-availability-fault-tolerance-disaster-recover.md

 I'm going to use an excellent example provided by Patrick Benson in his blog post: [The Difference Between Fault Tolerance, High Availability, & Disaster Recovery][link_pbenson]

-If you think of Fault Tolerant an airplane with multiple engines.
-Most airplanes can operating with the loss of one or more engines.
+An airplane has multiple engines and can operate with the loss of one or more engines.
+The design of the airplane has been made it resilient to falling out of the sky because of engine failure.
+This design is **fault tolerant**.

-High availability would be a spare tire in car.
-If you get a flat, you can replace it in-situ.
-If anyone can think of a better analogy that involves a airplane instead, let me know!

-Finally Disaster Recovery is like the ejector seat in Fighter aircraft (Jet fighter).
+In terms of infrastructure, this is likely to be a managed service like RDS, where under the hood the database engine has multiple disks and CPUs to cope with catastrophic failure.

+Whereas spare tire in car, isn't fault tolerant i.e. you have to stop change the tire, but having the spare tire in the first place makes the car still **highly available**.
+In terms of infrastructure is any type of technology like an autoscaling group.

+It's very common for a solution to implement a system that is fault tolerant (resilience) and highly available (scalable).

+Finally, ejector seats in Fighter aircraft are **disaster recovery** (DR) measure.
+The goal is to preserve the pilot, or in our case, the service after all other measures have failed (Fault Tolerance and HA).

+Often in terms of infrastructure, this might be a standby infrastructure or database replica in a different AWS region and using Route 53 to point to the stand by infrastructure.
+Whilst it's still common for DR strategies to be manual, for this domain we'll be expected to provide an automated solution.

 <!-- product meta links -->